shivam-chavan-05/Ambrosia/README.md

-## Ambrosia - Medically Tailored Meals Delivered to Your Doorstep
+## Ambrosia - Tailored Meals Delivered to Your Doorstep

 ### Techn Stack: